tomwhartung/resume/README.md

 such as Cygwin, to run these commands.

 ## Installation and Setup:
-Install idMyGadget source and initialize one of the gadget detectors.
+Install idMyGadget source and initialize one or more of the gadget detectors.
 ```
 cd /var/www
 git clone git@github.com:tomwhartung/idMyGadget.git